 Spring (April to June)

-This is the perfect time to visit.
+- This is the perfect time to visit.
 The weather is mild, wildflowers are blooming, and the countryside is lush.
-June’s mayoral election festival adds a local flavor to the season.
-Plus, it’s not too crowded, offering you the peaceful experience Hum is known for.
+June brings local excitement through its mayoral election festival which adds flavor to the season.
+You can experience the peacefulness Hum is famous for since there are not many visitors during this time.

 Summer (July to August)